 Right now, we are facing a severe school bus driver shortage, which is affecting how children must get to school.

-In many areas, you can find starting hourly wage for school bus drivers at $19 an hour.
+In many areas, you can find starting hourly wages for school bus drivers at $19 an hour.

 5. Dog Walker

 There are many ways to make money through Rover.
 You can provide pet care, pet sitting, dog walking, and more.
 You can also choose to offer services like delivery or house sitting.
 The options are endless!

 This is one of the easiest ways to make money.

 A truck driver drives a semi-trailer truck loaded with freight.
 They drive the freight to its destination and unload it when they arrive.